iBluemind/simple_profile/README.md

 $ scripts/install.sh
 ```

-This application can be start with below command.
+This application can be started with below command.
 Before you start this app, check the whether shell environment variables were set.

 ```sh